Kaslo

 Kaslo is a village on the west shore of Kootenay Lake in the West Kootenay region of southeastern British Columbia.
 A member municipality of the Central Kootenay Regional District, the name derives from the adjacent Kaslo River.
-At 2016, the population was 968, and the idyllic village is regarded at the "Little Switzerland of Canada."

-Thousands of years before the arrival of European settlers on Kootenay Lake, indigenous nations made this country their home.
-Two nations, the Kutenai (Ktunaxa) and Lakes (Sinixt) lived a semi-nomadic existence, using their intimate knowledge of the land to follow its seasonal cycles for root harvesting, berry picking, fishing and hunting.
-Settlers came and used it as a sawmill site in 1889, but soon after Kaslo expanded as a result of the silver boom of the late 19th century.
+Before the arrival of Europeans, the area was home to the semi-nomadic Kutenai (Ktunaxa) and Lakes (Sinixt) tribes.
+Settlers came and used it as a sawmill site in 1889, but Kaslo soon expanded as a result of the silver boom of the late 19th century.
 It retains much of the historic atmosphere from its earlier mining days.
-The economy of Kaslo today is based mainly on the forestry and tourism industries.
+The economy of Kaslo is now based mainly on the forestry and tourism industries.

 Mining

 Kaslo was an important centre for shipping silver ore from mines in the area.
 In 1895, it became the eastern terminus for the Kaslo and Slocan Railway.

-Kaslo's fortunes faded after the end of the silver rush, and the widespread collapse of mining activity following World War I, but the growth in fruit farming and logging partially offset this decline.
+Kaslo's fortunes faded after the end of the silver rush and the widespread collapse of mining activity following World War I, but the growth in fruit farming and logging partially offset the decline.

 Community

 After the 1891 townsite survey, building lots were marketed.
 Kaslo was incorporated as a city on August 14, 1893, making it the oldest incorporated community in the Kootenays.
 Destroyed by the 1894 flood, the townsite was rebuilt.
 At the time, the population was about 3,000.

-The Kaslo Kootenian, a newspaper established in 1896, existed at least into the mid 1950s.
+The Kaslo Kootenaian, a newspaper established in 1896, existed until 1969.
 The settlement was re-incorporated as a village on January 1, 1959.

+Modern Economy

+Following the decline of mining in the early 20th century, Kaslo transitioned to a diversified economy based on forestry, tourism, small-scale agriculture, and outdoor recreation.
+Today, tourism and outdoor adventure sports are major drivers of the local economy, attracting visitors with Kaslo's historic atmosphere, natural beauty, and access to year-round activities.

+Kaslo is recognized as a hub for backcountry skiing and catskiing, with pioneering operations such as Selkirk Snowcat Skiing, White Grizzly Cat Skiing, Retallack Lodge and Stellar Heliskiing operating nearby.
+Neighboring backcountry lodges, including Mount Carlyle Backcountry Lodge and Mount Brennan Off-Grid Backcountry Lodge, contribute to the region's reputation for alpine recreation.
+The Kaslo Outdoor Recreation and Trails Society maintains an extensive trail network for hiking, mountain biking, and cross-country skiing.
+Nearby provincial parks and the farming communities of Meadow Creek further support the regional economy.

+Kaslo has also embraced growth in technology and innovation.
+The Kootenay Lake Innovation Centre, located in the historic Kemball Centre, provides coworking spaces and entrepreneurial support for remote workers, creatives, and small businesses.
+Artisan businesses such as Kaslo Sourdough reflect a focus on sustainable local food production.